manual therapy & movement

 Myofascial pain is arguably one of the more common clinical findings in patients presenting with musculoskeletal pain (1).

-Various manual techniques, including visceral manipulation and fascial manipulation®, are used to treat pain and restricted movement, particularly in the pelvis, abdomen, lower back, hips and legs.
+Various manual techniques, including fascial, myofascial and visceral techniques, are used to treat persistent pain and restricted movement.
 This is rooted in listening to the body, combined with yoga movements and breathing exercises to address your alignment and movement behaviour.
 A key is making changes in your daily routines, and incorporating varied movement as a natural part of your daily activities.
-This involves gaining a better understanding of your body, whereby education is a central component.
+This involves gaining a better understanding of your body, whereby education is a central component (ONLINE LEARNING coming soon!).

 Pain related to the pelvis and abdomen is very common.